Multi-scale modeling¶

 [85]:

-What is the average distance of synapses from the soma by celltype?
+Let’s put our dask knowledge to use: what is the average distance of synapses from the soma by celltype?
+WE can calculate this efficiently by mapping function to each dask partition:

 [86]: